AxelMth/mongo-sanity/README.md

-# @gads-citron/mongo-db-check
+# mongo-sanity

-`@gads-citron/mongo-db-check` is a library designed to validate MongoDB documents against a predefined schema.
+`mongo-sanity` is a library designed to validate MongoDB documents against a predefined schema.
 It ensures that the documents stored in your MongoDB collections adhere to the specified structure and constraints.

 ## Features